purduehackers/evergreen/operations/team/all-hands.md

 I saw the following so many times during my time running Purdue Hackers before strictly enforcing attendance: Somebody missed an All Hands.
 I didn’t follow up, then they missed then another one.
 Purdue Hackers rapidly moved on without them, and they lost touch with what’s going on.
 As a result, they became less engaged with their work, which made them less excited to come to All Hands.
 So they skipped another one, became less engaged, and so on.
 Eventually, months later, they became dead weight on the team: not having contributed anything, and not understanding what their roles or expectations are.
 Every person who fell into this doom loop quit or was fired.

 You can chalk this up to poor leadership—shouldn’t I, or a division lead, step in to clarify someone’s role and fill them in if they lose clarity on their expectations?
 But I think this would be wasted effort: everyone in a position of leadership, from project owners to division leads to me, has enough on their plate without chasing down folks to provide context they can get by coming to All Hands.
-Good leadership absolutely makes a difference, but being on a team means doing your part as well.
+Good leadership is important, but teammates have to do their part as well.
 (Of course, there are many reasons someone can lose context/motivation/etc that do require leaders to step in—this section is only referring to the broader team context gained from All Hands)

 It also sucks for the people who do show up.
 All Hands is meant to be an energizing moment of the week, where everybody sees each other, hears about their work, and gets excited for the future.
 If folks don’t show up, the team cannot all be on the same page, and All Hands loses its purpose and value.
 Everyone suffers.